murmour/cw-2024-wbm/README.md

 Initial permutation was selected randomly and then improved with hill-climbing before starting SA.

-We used linear cooling schedule, and ran the algorithm with different starting temperatures and for different durations (from 10 minutes to several hours).
+We used linear cooling schedule, and run the algorithm with different starting temperatures and for different time (from 10 minutes to several hours).

 For computation, we rented a couple of 8-core servers on Linode, and kept them busy during day 2.
 It costed a few bucks.
 If we rented more servers, we could probably climb a few places on the scoreboard, but decided not to throw any more money on it (it truly felt wrong).

-A couple of problems, namely 36 and 37 ("the citadel of death"), are resilient to SA, so in the last hours of the contest we built an interactive tool for playing games, and one crazy mage (Artem) solved #36 by hand, earning ~1.6m points (960 relative)!
+A couple of problems, namely 36 and 37 ("the corridor of death"), are resilient to SA, so in the last hours of the contest we built an interactive tool for playing games, and one crazy mage (Artem) solved #36 by hand, earning ~1.6m points (960 relative)!
 We had no time left to solve #37 though.

 Here is Artem's solution in our visualizer: